OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 > If you don't want to share files with Google Cloud, you can exclude them from [Auto Backup](https://developer.android.com/guide/topics/data/autobackup.html#IncludingFiles "Exclude files from Auto Backup").
 Sensitive information stored at rest on the device should be encrypted before being sent to the cloud.

 - **Auto Backup**: You configure Auto Backup via the boolean attribute `android:allowBackup` within the application's manifest file.
-[Auto Backup](https://developer.android.com/guide/topics/data/autobackup.html#EnablingAutoBackup "Enabling AutoBackup") is enabled by default for applications that target Android 6.0 (API Level 23).
+[Auto Backup](https://developer.android.com/guide/topics/data/autobackup.html#EnablingAutoBackup "Enabling AutoBackup") is enabled by default for applications that target Android 6.0 (API level 23).
 You can use the attribute `android:fullBackupOnly` to activate auto backup when implementing a backup agent, but this attribute is available for Android versions 6.0 and above only.
 Other Android versions use key/value backup instead.

 ```xml
 android:fullBackupOnly